adamgoucher/robotframework-pageobjects/README.md

             se = wrapper().connection
             assert se.get_text(locators['error messages']) == message

+Because I am organizing things using packages there is an extra hoop you have to jump through.
+In the package's __init__.py you need to also create a class that takes as its super classes the other classes that hold keywords.
+This doesn't seem like it would scale linearly but upon thinking about it for a few minutes I realized that this would force further sub-packaging and organization which could only be seen as a good thing.

+    from homepage import HomePage
+    from signinpage import SignInPage

+    class PageObjects(HomePage, SignInPage):
+        # your top-level keywords here

 A few things of note.

 * the _wrapper_ that gets imported is a singleton connection to the Se server